 What Is the Risk of Not Enabling MFA?

-If you don’t turn MFA on, the criminals can.
+If you don’t turn MFA on, the criminals can and will.

-MFA is meant to provide you with a second level of protection against criminals, but when the criminal enables MFA, that protection switches to them.
-Many companies will not allow any changes to an account without the one-time code generated by MFA, and if bad actors set up the MFA, that code will be beyond your reach.
+MFA is meant to provide you with a second level of protection against criminals, but if a criminal enables MFA, that protection switches to them.
+Many companies won’t allow any changes to an account without the one-time code generated by MFA, and if bad actors set up the MFA, that code will be beyond your reach.

-You won’t be able to rely on other forms of verification either.
-Once inside your account, the criminal can change any form of communication, such as your email address, to their own.
+You won’t be able to rely on other forms of verification to regain control, either.
+Criminals in a breached account can change any form of communication or identifiable information, such as your email address or phone number, to their own.
 If you then attempt to gain access to your account, you will have no way of proving to the company that the account belongs to you.
 In some cases, the only solution is to create a new account.

 What Should You Do?